Research Areas

 Scholars from the Department of Socioeconomics study aspects of health economics and health management.
 The research is integrated into the University’s Health Economics key research area, which is also supported by the interfaculty, interdisciplinary Hamburg Center for Health Economics (HCHE).

-Climate, Earth and Environment
+Climate, Earth, and Environment

 Scholars from the Department of Socioeconomics address environmental and climate-related economic issues, e.g., the European emissions trading scheme and other questions in energy and environmental management, in the Climate, Earth and Environment key research area.
 One of them is the interdisciplinary research cluster "Climate, Climatic Change, and Society" (CLICCS).
 Since 2018, CLICCS has been receiving support from the Excellence Strategy of the Federal Government and the Länder.
 The cluster means strengthening basic social and economic science research on climate change and interdisciplinary research cooperation between the natural and social sciences.
 It builds on the work of the Cluster of Excellence "Integrated Climate System Analysis and Prediction" (CliSAP, 2007-2018), in which researchers from the department also participated.